Updated Feb 2, 2021

 The Piedmont Avenue School, as seen below, was built in 1891.

-Prior to that, there was a two-room schoolhouse up closer to the Mountain View Cemetery.
+Before that, there was a two-room schoolhouse up closer to the Mountain View Cemetery.
 Classes we held for a time at the home of G.W.
-Hume who lived in a large estate where the school is located now.
+Hume, who lived in a large estate where the school is located now.

 The school was dedicated on Washington’s Birthday in 1892.